freerig/yanoml/README.md

 ### Change runtime props (username, gamedir...)

-Just type `nix run github:freerig/yanoml#examples.basic -- --help` to see more options!
+Just type `nix run github:freerig/yanoml#examples.basic.client -- --help` to see more options! (this will go faster if you launch the game a first time using the [commands described earlier](#so-how-do-i-test-your-thing-because-idk-if-its-really-good))

 ### Create/manage a `repo.json`